wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.3.4 =
+* The calendar now responds properly when an author has a double-quote in their name.

 = 1.3.3 =
 * The calendar now supports Dutch.
 Thanks to Helma Paternostre.
 * We are no longer including the thickbox media upload files so the calendar loads faster.